Match.com, established in 1995, is one of the biggest and most popular online dating services. It is also my personal favorite.

 These women tend to look much younger than their actual age, and I am assuming that they don’t want to be screened out by the algorithm when most men care more about how then look than their actual age.
 I tend to think that these women are smarter than the others and I would consider this “tactic” as a plus.

-Despite these issues, although I am only an average looking man, I had very decent results with Match.
-Over the year or so I was a member I went on qt least 30 first dates, had maybe 5 short term relationships, one engagement that didn’t work out, and I met my wife.
+Despite these issues, although I am only an average looking man, I had a lot of matches and overall very decent results with Match.
+Over the year or so I was a member I must have had close to a hundred matches, went on at least 30 first dates, had maybe 5 short term relationships, one engagement that didn’t work out, and I met my present wife.

 Women’s photos are often inaccurate